reimagined/hacker-news-resolve/README.md

 ### Write Side

-Add the story aggregate and the `createStory` command for creating a story.
-The command should validate input data and check whether the aggregate exists.
+Add the story aggregate and the `createStory` command to create a story, and the `storyCreated` handler to validate input data and check whether the aggregate exists.
-Add the `storyCreated` handler for this purpose.
-In the original Hacker News, users can upvote and unvote stories.
+In the original **Hacker News**, users can upvote and unvote stories.
-This can be accomplished by adding the corresponding commands to the story aggregate.
+This can be accomplished by adding the corresponding commands to the story aggregate:

 ```js
 // ./common/aggregates/validation.js